Sacramento–San Joaquin River Delta: History

 The agricultural value of the Delta was first recognized during the California Gold Rush, when farmers planted orchards on Delta islands to provide fresh fruit for mining camps in the Sierra Nevada.
 Because of the flat terrain coupled with year-round availability of fresh water, irrigation here was cheaper and simpler than other fertile regions of California.
 As a result, the Delta remained California's richest farming region (alongside Los Angeles County) until the 1940s, when massive federal water projects finally made possible the full-scale irrigation of the main body of the Central Valley.
 Today, the Delta is still among the state's most productive farming regions.

 In 1850, Congress passed the Arkansas or Swampland Act, which allowed for the transfer of title for wetlands to private owners on the conditions that the land would be reclaimed.
-In California, more than 2 e6acre of wetlands were partitioned under the Swampland Act, of which 500000 acre were in the Sacramento-San Joaquin Delta, roughly the same amount of land that has been developed to date.
+In California, more than 2 e6acre of wetlands were partitioned under the Swampland Act, of which 500000 acre were in the Sacramento–San Joaquin Delta, roughly the same amount of land that has been developed to date.
 Agricultural interests in the Delta were protected by the building of levees, a colossal effort first undertaken by Chinese laborers from the 1850s to the 1870s.
 The Board of Reclamation, formed in 1861, collectivized levee construction in the Delta by grouping islands into areas known as reclamation districts.
 The early levees were built of peat, and were highly susceptible to wind and water erosion.
 The Great Flood of 1862 obliterated much of the existing Delta infrastructure, forcing landowners to rebuild their levees higher and stronger; more flooding in 1878 and 1881 reinforced these notions.

 Although land holdings in the Delta were initially limited to 320 acre per buyer, this limit was repealed in 1868, allowing large agricultural conglomerates to take entire islands and carry out massive reclamation projects.
-From 1868–1869, the entirety of Sherman Island, some 14000 acre, was diked and drained by a system of levees, flumes and floodgates.
+From 1868 to 1869, the entirety of Sherman Island, some 14000 acre, was diked and drained by a system of levees, flumes and floodgates.
 By the 1890s, the original levee system had been largely replaced with stronger embankments consisting of clay dredged from nearby river bottoms.
 By 1900, about 235000 acre, or nearly half of the Delta's land area, had been reclaimed.
 Most of the farmable land in the Delta had been reclaimed by the 1920s.